CSBOWMA/sudoku/README.md

 # sudoku
 A sudoku game utilizing RaylibC

+## building
+The program can be built and ran by installing raylib, cmake, and make

+commands

+- mkdir build
+- cd build
+- cmake ..
+- make
+- ./Sudoku

 ## goal
 - Experience creating a basic game engine by utilizing [RaylibC](https://www.raylib.com/), A graphics library that utilizes OpenGL, to create a sudoku game.
 - utilize [branchless optimization](https://en.algorithmica.org/hpc/pipelining/branchless/), a programming technique that prevents the possibilities of branch misprediction.